mintopia/flights/README.md

 The project is targeting PHP 8.4 onwards, any breaking changes for a version of PHP that is supported will result in a new major version.

-PHPStan is used at level 8 for static analysis, PHP Code Sniffer is setup for PSR12 compliance.
+PHPStan is used at level 8 for static analysis, PHP Code Sniffer is set up for PSR12 compliance.
 Testing is not written yet but the aim is to use PHPUnit, 100% coverage and mutation testing using Infection.

 Finally - if you're using this in something cool - let me know!
 I love seeing things being used.
 If you're using it